scandipwa/scandipwa/README.md

 ## License

-Create React App is open source software licensed as OSL-3.
+ScandiPWA is open source software licensed as OSL-3.